 Paradise Pier Hotel

 Paradise Pier was supposed to be a companion to the section of Disney California Adventure with the same name.
 It even once had its own entrance to the park, but no longer.
 Paradise Pier within the park has been replaced, so the hotel feels disjointed and out of date despite the high level of care taken by the hotel staff.
-It’s an excellent choice for a complete Disney vacation, but it does not deliver enough to justify the price without a decent discount.

 Grand Californian Hotel